tcarreira/jogging-tracker/README.md

 ## Dev notes

+1. The Weather provider needs a PRO account in order to provide historical data.
+Currently, this code is harcoded to request current weather only.
-1. Could be using GIS on Spacial context (Activity coordinates), but there is just too much complexity for this exercise.
+2. Could be using GIS on Spacial context (Activity coordinates), but there is just too much complexity for this exercise.
    1. must use geo-django
    2. postgresql must support postgis
    3. tests must start using SpaciaLite (dev system dependency outside python env)
    4. must install extra packages on Docker container
    5. more complexity
-2. Requests to external API should be handled assyncronously when possible.
+3. Requests to external API should be handled assyncronously when possible.
    1. An external request is slow
    2. an external API service may be temporarily down, have performance issues, change the API
    3. for non-critical data (such as the weather), it could be async-fetched